Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-32-deep-wounds.md

 It was the first time Darcy had seen her so fired up.
 In all their previous interactions, Ava had been quiet, deferential and nervous.
 Now she was up, she was animated and she was interrupting.

 Worse, she was crying.
-"They wrote about… things I’ve never told anybody.
-Feelings I’ve never shared, memories that I… That are way too…" She trailed off and took a shuddering breath.
+"They wrote about... things I’ve never told anybody.
+Feelings I’ve never shared, memories that I...
+That are way too..."
+She trailed off and took a shuddering breath.
 "They know things that only *I* knew."

 Darcy cleared her throat.
 She’d read the message too.
 It had been intensely and painfully personal.
 "I know you feel violated-"